-By law, short-term "prevocational services" are individualized career services which include the development of learning skills, communication skills, interviewing skills, punctuality, personal maintenance skills, professional conduct, or other non-occupation-specific topics, to prepare individuals for unsubsidized employment or training.
-Providers may provide short term training that is necessary for employment.
-The training must follow all policies, guidance, and coded in ETO according to the Services Catalog.
+By law, short-term "prevocational services" are individualized career services which include the development of learning skills, communication skills, interviewing skills, punctuality, personal maintenance skills, professional conduct, or other non-occupation-specific topics, and professional conduct, to prepare individuals for unsubsidized employment or training.
+Providers may also provide short term training that does not qualify for ITA award butthat is necessary for employment.
+The training must follow all policies, -and-guidance, and coded in ETO according to the Services Catalog.

-A participant must be eligible to receive Training Services before paying for a short term prevocational training.
+A participant must be eligible to receive Enhanced Career Services or Training Services before paying for a short term pre-vocational training.
 Training shall be provided to participants on the basis of an individualized assessment of the participant's job readiness, employment and training needs, financial, social and supportive needs, labor market demand, and potential for successful completion.
 The participant's Individual Employment Plan (IEP) or Individual Service Strategy (ISS) shall provide the justification for all services to be given including the appropriate combination of training and other services for the participant to achieve their employment goals.
 Priority must be given to enrolled and otherwise eligible veterans and their spouses under the Jobs for Veterans Act (WSW Veteran's Priority of Services and Eligibility Policy #3019).

 Funding for training is limited to customers who are unable to obtain other grant assistance for training or who have a financial need that exceeds the assistance available from other sources.
+Many of these of trainings are coded as Enhanced Career Services, Individualized Career Services, Short Term Classroom Training, or Occupational Skills Training in ETO.
+Service type will depend on actual training provided.